 - If you are approved for transfer credit for course(s) completed at another institution, the marks you achieved for those courses will not be included on your academic statement, official Gifu-city academic transcript or in the calculation of your Weighted Average Mark (WAM).
 This reflects the different grading schemes at other institutions.

-- From Semester 1 2016 onwards, if you are approved for transfer credit for course(s) completed at Gifu-city in a different program, then the marks you achieved for the specific course(s) will be included on your academic statement, will be included in the calculation of your WAM for your new Program but will not appear on your official Gifu-city academic transcript under your new program.
+- If you are approved for transfer credit for course(s) completed at Gifu-city in a different program, then the marks you achieved for the specific course(s) will be included on your academic statement, will be included in the calculation of your WAM for your new Program but will not appear on your official Gifu-city academic transcript under your new program.
 The courses will remain on your academic transcript under your old program.

 If you were approved for transfer credit prior to Semester 1 2016, all courses and marks achieved will appear on your transcript under the program you were enrolled in when you attempted the course(s).
 However, the marks achieved in courses for which you have been granted credit transfer, cannot be included in the calculation of your WAM for your new program.